 Depression breathes down Darro and it's not enough that he'll sell the

 "bus."
 Dad's out of a job and rent is overdue, Frankie and pals

 hitting the road to relieve parental burden.
 Would kids today dream of such

 William Wellman directed Wild Boys Of The Road.
 He had come from relative privilege, though maybe writers hadn't.
 "Yard bulls" are scourge among hoboes, their bats and fedoras visible from distance teens need to jump off and take cover.
 Did railroads object to violent tactics ascribed to them here, or regard Wild Boys as fair warning to those who'd ride rails without paying?
 The shock moment, chillingly staged by Wellman, has one of the boys knocked cold on the tracks and losing a leg to an oncoming locomotive, hardtack truth as only precode could tell it.
 Documentarians go for this highlight like flies to honey.
-My seeing it in a Wellman special forty years ago caused swear-off to watch Wild Boys Of The Road, and it's only now that I've steeled courage for the 65-minute sit, made tolerable by HD stream via Warner Instant.
+My seeing it in a Wellman special forty years ago caused avoidance of Wild Boys Of The Road, and it's only now that I've steeled courage for the 65-minute sit, made tolerable by HD stream via Warner Instant.